What Is Queen Latifah's Net Worth?

 Real Estate

 Queen Latifah has lived in Colts Neck, New Jersey, as well as Rumson, New Jersey, and Beverly Hills, California.
 When she decided to move west because of her talk show, she placed her 7,000-square-foot, nine-acre New Jersey estate on the market for $2.4 million.
-The six-bedroom, eight-bathroom mansion comes with a five-car garage and heated Olympic-sized swimming pool.
+The six-bedroom, eight-bathroom mansion comes with a five-car garage and a heated Olympic-sized swimming pool.

 In 2015, Latifah sold a gated home she co-owned in the Hollywood Hills for $1.65 million after listing it for $1.94 million.